-Failure to Order Appropriate Medical Tests in a New York Malpractice Case
+Failure to Order Appropriate Medical Tests

 Advances in the medical field today provide a full range of diagnostic testing that can catch many diseases in the early stages and prevent worsening conditions.
 Cancer, heart problems and many other diseases are treatable, and patients suffering from these conditions, once treated, can live normal and fulfilling lives.
 However, a New York doctor’s failure to order appropriate medical tests often stands in the way of receiving effective diagnosis and treatment.
 When a doctor’s failure to diagnose falls below acceptable medical standards, you may be able to sue for damages.
 At Rich & Rich, P.C., our New York City lawyers work closely with clients to help them pursue medical malpractice lawsuits.